-١ What You Will Pay Common Medical Event Services You May Need In-Network Tier 1 (You will pay the least) Limitations, Exceptions, & Other Important Information Hanillalinn centicec \$60/Visit.
+١ What You Will Pay Common Medical Event Services You May Need In-Network Tier 1 (You will pay the least) In-Network Tier 2 Out-of-Network Provider (You will pay the most) Limitations, Exceptions, & Other Important Information Hanillalion convices \$60/Visit.
 Deductible does not apply. \$60/Visit.
 Deductible does not apply.
 Not covered.
 Physical, Occupational, Speech, and Cognitive therapies: 30 visits each/Calendar Year.
 All tiers combined.
 Visit limits do not apply for the treatment of Autism.
 Skilled nursing care 20% coinsurance.
 20% coinsurance.
 Not covered.
 Prior authorization is required.
 See section "using services that require preapproval".
 Durable medical equipment 50% coinsurance.
 50% coinsurance.
 Not covered.
 Prior authorization is required for selected items.
 See section "using services that require preapproval".
 Hospice services 50% coinsurance.
 50% coinsurance.
 Not covered.
 Prior authorization is required.
 See section "using services that require preapproval".
 Children's eye exam No charge.
 Deductible does not apply.
 No charge.
 Deductible does not apply.
 Not covered.
 This benefit is administered by Davis Vision.
-Pediatric Vision; 1 exam(s)/Calendar Year.
-If your child needs dental or eye care Children's glasses No charge.
+Pediatric Vision; 1 exam(s)/ Calendar Year.
+If your child needs dental or eye care Liniinran e niaeeae No charge.
 Deductible does not apply.
 No charge.
 Deductible does not apply.
 Not covered.
 This benefit is administered by Davis Vision.
 Lenses and Hardware are covered once/Calendar Year.
 Limit includes 1 pair(s) of frames from the select Davis Vision collection.
 There is a \$150 allowance for non-collection frames.
 Children's dental check-up Not covered.
 Not covered.
 Not covered.
 None